 Visit Only if you Feel Well

-If you are suffering from a cough, sore throat, fever, vomiting or diarrhea or are just not feeling as well as usual, it is best that you not come to the hospital to visit.
-There is a risk that you could make your family member or friend sicker.
+If you are suffering from a new cough, shortness of breath, sore throat, runny nose, fever/chills, vomiting or diarrhea and/or have a known high risk exposure with someone with an infectious process and/or are just not feeling as well as usual, it is best that you not come to the hospital to visit.
+There is a risk that you could make your family member, friend, or other patients sicker.
 Instead of coming to the hospital, you can call on the phone.
 There is a phone in every patient room and guest wireless service.
 To call a patient room, call the hospital and ask for the patient by name.

 Clean your Hands